-J. J. Beierlein et al. / Financial Services Review 30 (2022) 89-105
+J. J. Beierlein et al. / Financial Services Review 30 (2022) 89-105 value of 1 to Very Important and 0 to Important.
+Women's mean importance value was slightly but not significantly below the men's mean.

-Additional questions we asked to explore other possible differences between men and women included where they would turn when they had questions about personal finance, whether they were currently invested in or planned to invest in the stock market, and why or why not.
-These questions are motivated by Van Rooij et al. (2011) and Cheng, Lin, and Liu (2011).
+Additional questions we asked to explore other possible differences between men and women included where they would turn when they had questions about personal finance, whether they were currently invested in or planned to invest in the stock market, and why or why not.2 These questions are motivated by Van Rooij et al. (2011) and Cheng, Lin, and Liu (2011).
 Van Rooij et al find that those with low basic financial literacy are less likely to invest in the stock market and to use newspapers, financial magazines, guides, and books, financial information on the Internet, and professional financial advisers and more likely to rely on informal sources of information like family and friends than those with higher literacy.
 They also find that women score lower on their literacy measure and are less likely to be invested in the stock market but do not otherwise report findings by gender.
 Similarly, Cheng et al. find that women are more likely to choose a mortgage lender based on family and friends' recommendations, while men are more likely to search for lenders offering the lowest rates, with the result that women pay significantly higher mortgage rates, on average, after controlling for other interest rate determinants.